FF-GardenFn/FF-GardenFn/README.md

 > - `/roots/`: STC theory and foundational logic live here.
 > - `/petals/`: `constitutional-dynamics` has bloomed as a polished Python package.
 > - `/docs/`: Development notes, theoretical essays, and philosophical meditations.

+### Other Projects in the Garden

+#### 🌱 Seeds (Early Explorations)
+- **Semantics**: Experiments in semantic analysis and understanding, exploring how meaning is constructed and interpreted in language and code.
+- **Morphology**: Research on attention mechanisms and visualization techniques, examining the structure and form of neural network attention.

+#### 🌿 Roots (Foundational Tools)
+- **Transmuter Project**: A code transformation toolkit that provides the foundation for many other projects, enabling programmatic manipulation of source code.
+- **CodeViz**: Visualization tools for code analysis, focusing on semantic relationships and structural patterns in codebases.

+#### 🌸 Petals (Polished Applications)
+- **Personalized News Bot**: An AI-driven news aggregation system that adapts to individual preferences and information needs.
+- **Constitutional Dynamics**: The Python package implementing STC for AI alignment monitoring (part of PrincipiaDynamica).

 In this garden:
 - Concepts like **semantic similarity** and **cosine distance** (from `codeviz`) are contextualized and expanded in `/docs/semantic_patterns.md`.